Pratham6392/Euclid-Ai-Assignment/README.md

 # Build the project
 npm run build

-# Start the server
-npm start

 # Or run in development mode with auto-reload
 npm run dev

+# To run the CLI :

+npm run cli
 ```

 ## 🔧 Configuration